lencap/osimages/README.md

 ## OS Images

-For the moment this is __only for macOS__ hosts.
+These images are primarily for __macOS__, unless otherwise noted.

 These are [Packer](http://www.packer.io/) templates to create Ubuntu and CentOS Linux OS images.
 The primary target is [VirtualBox](https://www.virtualbox.org/) OVA images, but you can also create other types as described below.

 ## Prerequisites
-These templates have been tested on macOS v10.15.3.
+These templates have been tested on macOS v10.15.4.
 Make sure you install at least the following versions of these applications:
   * VirtualBox v6.1.2
   * Packer v1.5.4